meilisearch/documentation/reference/features/known_limitations.md

 ### Maximum words per attribute

-**Limitation:** MeiliSearch can index a maximum of __1000 words per attribute__.
-If an attribute contains more than 1000 words, only the first 1000 words will be indexed and the rest will be silently ignored.
+**Limitation:** MeiliSearch can index a maximum of __1000 positions per attribute__.
+Any words exceeding the 1000 position limit will be silently ignored.

 **Explanation:** This limit is enforced for relevancy reasons.
 The more words there are in a given attribute, the less relevant the search queries will be.